Sign in

 1. Cost-Effectiveness

-A hybrid solar system allows you to lock in low energy rates for years to come and shields you from future rate hikes.
-It also allows you to manage the time of use electricity rates for maximum solar savings on electric bills.
+Hybrid solar systems enable you to lock in low energy rates for years, protecting you from future rate hikes.
+It also allows for efficient management of time-of-use rates for maximum savings.

 Photo courtesy of Panasonic Eco Systems North America